8fold/commonmark-fluent-markdown/README.md

 ```

 The native [CommonMark extension](https://commonmark.thephpleague.com/2.0/extensions/front-matter/)
 is used to accomplish this.
-However, for the purposses of Fluent Markdown, we do
+However, for the purposes of Fluent Markdown, we do
 not characterize it the same way.
 This returns metadata, not rendered HTML.

 ### Extensions